fbpx

 Otherwise, you’ll limit the potential buyers interested in it and may be forced to accept a lower offer.

 Most of the marketing is done by an estate agent.
-However, you can help them with both preparation and cooperation.
+However, you can help them with by preparing well and cooperating with them for the marketing.

 How to market your property